-The model exhibits good generality, as demonstrated by the good matching of the profiles at distances that were not used for 170 model estimation.
-Especially in the near wake region up to about 3 D, the placement of the Gaussian extrema appears to be in good agreement with the measured one.
+The model exhibits good generality, as demonstrated by the good matching of the profiles at distances that were not used for model estimation.
+Especially in the near-wake region up to about 3 D, the placement of the Gaussian extrema appears to be in good agreement with the measured one.

 The performance of the model clearly depends on the data used for its calibration.
 Using reference data close to the turbine rotor is important for accurately gauging the positions of the velocity profile extrema, while a wider rage of distances leads to an improved expansion behavior.
-In the present case, more data from the near wake region (1.7 D and 3 D) was considered in the tuning process than in the far wake (6 D).
-This leads to a slight overestimation of the velocity deficit at 9 D, which could 175 be attributed to an underestimation of the expansion slope k^ .
+In the present case, more data from the near-wake region (1.7 and 3 D) were considered in the tuning process than in the far wake (6 D).
+This leads to a slight overestimation of the velocity deficit at 9 D, which could be attributed to an underestimation of the expansion slope $k^$ .
 However, tuning the model using the entire set of reference data points leads to only small differences in the identified parameters, which in turn produce wake profiles that are fairly similar to the ones presented here.
-On the other hand, identifying the model using only data points from the far wake resulted in better fitting results at 9 D, but with either very small values of r_0 -which lead to nearly single-Gaussian profiles-, or with high values of the k^ expansion slope -which lead to non-physical solutions of Eq.
-(8) for the amplitude function in the near wake region, due to excessively small Gaussian widths.
-Figure 4 depicts with a solid blue line and symbols the root mean square error (RMSE) between the DG wake model (based on the parameters reported above, obtained from measurements at 1.7 D, 3 D and 6 D) and the reference CFD data as a function of downstream distance.
+On the other hand, identifying the model using only data points from the far wake resulted in better fitting results at 9 D but with either very small values of $r_0$ - which led to nearly single-Gaussian profiles - or with high values of the $k^$ expansion slope - which led to nonphysical solutions of Eq.
+(8) for the amplitude function in the near-wake region, due to excessively small Gaussian widths.

+Figure 4 depicts with a solid blue line and \ symbols the root mean square error (RMSE) between the DG wake model (based on the parameters reported above, obtained from measurements at 1.7, 3, and 6 D) and the reference CFD data as a function of downstream distance.
 To identify a lower error bound, the DG wake model parameters were also tuned separately at each downstream distance, obtaining seven different local parameterizations.
-The corresponding RMSE with respect to the CFD 185 solution is reported in the same figure using a dashed blue line.
-The small difference between the two curves shows that the single (global) parameterization computed using only three distances is only marginally sub-optimal, in the sense that it is very close to the best possible fitting that a double Gaussian shape function can achieve.
-The plot shows also a slight increase of the difference between the two curves in the far wake region, which can again be attributed to the fact that only one large-distance (6 D) measurement was used in the global tuning.
+The corresponding RMSE with respect to the CFD solution is reported in the same figure using a dashed blue line.
+The small difference between the two curves shows that the single (global) parameterization computed using only three distances is only marginally suboptimal, in the sense that it is very close to the best possible fitting that a double-Gaussian shape function can achieve.
+The plot shows also a slight increase in the difference between the two curves in the far-wake region, which can again be attributed to the fact that only one large-distance (6D) measurement was used in the global tuning.